theonize/devotae/README.md

 # devotae
-A public of Christian faith.
+A public confession of Christian faith.